 - Make it fun.

 Keeping those three keys in mind, I’ve created The Gratitude Game, a game for families to use throughout the month of November to turn gratitude into a fun family activity.
+This post contains affiliate links to product for your convenience.

 I’ve seen these Price is Right inspired punch boxes all over Pinterest and have always wanted to create one myself.
 Each circle is a piece of tissue paper that you can punch through to get your prize, or in the case of The Gratitude Game, a fun activity you can do as a family to show gratitude.
 The idea is that you can use this as an advent calendar through all of November.
 Each day someone gets to punch through a random hole and pull out a gratitude themed activity to do as a family that day.
 Who wouldn’t love punching through the tissue paper to pull out that day’s activity?
 I created mine with 24 holes because we’ll only be in town through November 24th but you could easily do one with more or less holes, the process is the exact same.